core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Please note that the topic will _not_ be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).

-To facilitate immediate subscription and allow subscribers to subscribe to the topic before data has been published, the client can include the "initialize" property set to the CBOR value `true`.
-When included, the broker MUST create the topic and pre-populate the topic-data resource with a zero-length (empty) representation, with the "topic-content-format" property not specified.
-That is, if a subscriber client attempts to access the topic-data resource, the client gets this zero-length representation without an associated Content-Format Option in the CoAP response.
-This means “indeterminate” per {{Section 5.10.3 of RFC7252}}.
+To facilitate immediate subscription and allow subscribers to subscribe to the topic before data has been published, the client can include the "initialize" property containing an initial representation (encoded as a CBOR byte string) along with the "topic-content-format" property.
+When included, the broker MUST create the topic and pre-populate the topic-data resource with the provided representation, using the specified Content-Format.
+This ensures RFC7641 compliance by maintaining Content-Format consistency across all notifications.
+For example, for CBOR SenML (Content-Format 60), the initialize value could be `h'80'` (the CBOR encoding of an empty array `[]`).

-When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.
+When "initialize" is omitted, the topic will only be fully created after data is published to it.

 On success, the broker returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
 The response payload includes a CBOR map.
 The response MUST include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type", and "topic-data".
 It MAY also include a number of optional topic properties too.
 The response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor").